softchris/golang-book/05-misc/01-logs/README.md

    exit status 1
    ```

-   All your log entries have moved to *logfile*, lets see what it looks like:
+   All your log entries have moved to *logfile*, let's see what it looks like:

    ```text
    2022/03/28 14:11:24 processing file 'record.csv'